If you only ever do ONE activity, let it be a rice sensory bin

 Here’s what I used for this bin:

-- 4 lbs of dry rice kept in a ziplock back
+- 4 lbs of dry rice: I store mine in a plastic resealable bag

 - Towel for messes